Josh Jung Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.4 K/9, the eighth-best in the league.
+- The 9.4 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in MLB.

-- The Reds have a 5.02 team ERA that ranks 25th among all MLB pitching staffs.
+- The Reds have a 5.06 team ERA that ranks 25th across all MLB pitching staffs.

-- The Reds give up the 10th-fewest home runs in baseball (22 total, one per game).
+- The Reds rank 12th in baseball in home runs surrendered (24 total, one per game).

-- Lodolo makes the start for the Reds, his fifth of the season.
-He is 2-1 with a 4.98 ERA and 31 strikeouts in 21 2/3 innings pitched.
+- Weaver (0-1) gets the start for the Reds, his second of the season.

-- His most recent time out came out of the bullpen on Sunday when the left-hander tossed 2/3 innings against the Pittsburgh Pirates while allowing hits.

-- The 25-year-old has amassed an ERA of 4.98, with 12.9 strikeouts per nine innings, in four games this season.
-Opponents have a .326 batting average against him.
+- The right-hander last appeared on Thursday against the Pittsburgh Pirates, when he threw six innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.